dhable/caffeinatedideas.com/_drafts/superfish-highlights-the-ssl-problem.md

 ![google.com Certificate Chain](/assets/superfish/google_cert.png)

-Following the chain, my browser trusts that google.com and all subdomains are trusted by Google Internet Authority G2.
+Following the chain, my browser trusts that google.com and all subdomains are trusted because they are also trusted by Google Internet Authority G2.
 Likewise, Google Internet Authority G2 can be trusted because it's trusted by GeoTrust Global CA and the only reason that GeoTrust Global CA is trusted is because it was installed locally as part of my Mac OS X installation.

 > __Side Note__: The decision on which certificates get bundled with browsers and operating systems is a
-> very interesting and very political shadow world.
-Just like network pairing agreements, it's often based
+> very interesting and very political.
+Just like network pairing agreements, it's often based  on personal relationships
-> on personal relationships and buying people off.
+> and boatloads of money being transferred between companies.

 So what happens if we swapped out GeoTrust Global CA as the top level certificate and replaced it with VeriSign Class 3 Public Primary Certification Authority - G5?
-Well, that would fail because when the browser attempts to validate Google Internet Authority G2, the certificates wouldn't match.
+Well, that would fail because when the browser attempts to validate Google Internet Authority G2, the certificate signatures wouldn't match.

 ![Swap Top Level Cert](/assets/superfish/ca_cert_swap.png)

 Now, I could generate a new certificate for Google Internet Authority G2 based off the VeriSign certificate.
-Now the top two certificates would validate leaving the final certificate, google.com, as the last failing certificate.
+Now the top two certificate signatures would match leaving the final certificate, google.com, as the last failing certificate.

 ![Swap Intermediate Cert](/assets/superfish/l2_cert_swap.png)

-When I replace the final goole.com certificate, I would then have a certificate chain that's cryptographically valid and worse yet, the browser has no way to know that all of the certificates have been spoofed.
+When I replace the final google.com certificate, I would then have a certificate chain that's cryptographically valid and worse yet, the browser has no way to know that all of the certificates have been spoofed.

 ![Swap All Certs](/assets/superfish/all_cert_swap.png)